How to make hot cross buns at home this Easter including chocolate and vegan recipes

 Check out the best hot cross bun recipes to make with your family, including traditional, chocolate and gluten free versions.

-With Easter weekend fast approaching and the UK still on lockdown, it’s the perfect time to get our baking hats on.
+With Easter weekend fast approaching and the UK easing its way out of lockdown, it’s the perfect time to get our baking hats on.

 And what could be better than the ultimate spiced Easter treat in the form of hot cross buns?

 Whether you like yours spiced, extra fruity or even full of chocolate, there are plenty of recipes out there to suit your taste buds and dietary needs.

 So, check out our round up of the best hot cross bun recipes below:

 Mary Berry’s fruity hot cross buns are the perfect tea-time treat and are packed full of traditional spices and juicy sultanas.

 Using ground cinnamon, lemon zest and finely chopped mixed candied peel, and some extra sweet golden syrup for the topping, your family will be begging for this recipe.

 You will need a piping bag fitted with a fine 3mm nozzle for Mary’s method, but if you don't have a nozzle you could use a piping bag and snip the end off.

 Why not take your hot cross buns to a whole new level of indulgence with a chocolate dough created by Jamie Oliver.